 - Campers must pack a nut-free lunch and water bottle.

-- Parents/Guardians are asked to wait in the lobby area, and the camper will be walked up by a staff member or volunteer.
+- Parents / Guardians are asked to wait in the front lobby area, and campers will be walked up by a staff member or volunteer.

 Frequently Asked Questions